awsdocs/amazon-fsx-windows-user-guide/doc_source/managing-storage-capacity.md

 ### AWS CloudFormation template<a name="storage-capacity-CFN-template"></a>

-This solution uses AWS CloudFormation to automate deploying the components that are used to automatically increase the storage capacity of an Amazon FSx for Windows File Server file system\.
+This solution uses AWS CloudFormation to automate deploying the components that are used to automatically increase the storage capacity of an FSx for Windows File Server file system\.
 To use this solution, download the [IncreaseFSxSize](https://s3.amazonaws.com/solution-references/fsx/DynamicScaling/IncreaseFSxSize.yaml) AWS CloudFormation template\.

 The template uses the **Parameters** described as follows\.
 Review the template parameters and their default values, and modify them for the needs of your file system\.